 Childcare and activities for school aged children

-Providers who run community activities, before or after-school clubs, tuition and other out-of-school or childcare provision (including wraparound childcare) for children over the age of five are able to continue to open for both indoor and outdoor provision.
-They should only allow vulnerable children and children of critical workers to attend.
+Providers who run community activities, before or after-school clubs, tuition and other out-of-school or childcare provision (including wraparound childcare) for children over the age of five are able to continue to open for both indoor and outdoor provision in spring term 2021, but for limited children, as shown below:

 As with children under 5 years, parents are able to form a childcare bubble with one other household for the purposes of informal childcare (where the child is 13 or under) and some households will also be able to benefit from being in a support bubble.